ijaaz/markdown-guide/index.md

 <img href="path/to/image.png" alt="My Alt Text"/>
 ```

-Which Will be displayed in the browser like this:
+Which will be displayed in the browser like this:

 ![ImageCaption](path/to/image.png)

 Emphasis
 --------

+Emphasis is pretty intuitive,

 Lists